OCHA-DAP/hdx-python-scraper/doc/main.md

     jsonout = JsonFile(json_config, updatetabs)
     outputs = {"gsheets": gsheets, "excel": excelout, "json": jsonout}
     ...
-    update_subnational(runner, scraper_names, adminlevel, outputs)
+    writer = Writer(runner, outputs)
+    writer.update_subnational(scraper_names, adminlevel)
     ...
     excelout.save()
     filepaths = jsonout.save(tempdir, countries_to_save=["AFG"])

 Output from the scrapers can go to Excel, Google Sheets and/or a JSON file.

-There are standard functions for updating level data in `update_tabs.py` including `update_toplevel` ("global" for example), `update_regional`, `update_national` and `update_subnational`.
+The Writer class has a constructor which takes two parameters.
+The first parameter is the Runner object.
+The second is a dictionary of outputs such as to Google Sheets, Excel or JSON.
+There are standard methods for updating level data in the Writer class including `update_toplevel` ("global" for example), `update_regional`, `update_national` and `update_subnational`.